Jellayy/jellayy.github.io/_posts/2021-03-09-media-stack.markdown

 $ sudo docker run hello-world
 {% endhighlight %}

 If hello world displayed its output that means everything is working great.
 For the future we're going to make things easier by adding your user to the docker group.
+Make sure to log out and back in after doing this.

 {% highlight bash %}
 $ sudo usermod -aG docker <YOUR-USER>